web-vision/wv_deepltranslate/Documentation/Housekeeping/Index.rst

 ..  code-block:: bash

-    vendor/bin/typo3 deepl:glossary:cleanup
+    vendor/bin/typo3 deepl:glossary:cleanup --all

-or, with `typo3_console`_ installed:

 ..  code-block:: bash

-    vendor/bin/typo3cms deepl:glossary:cleanup
+    vendor/bin/typo3 deepl:glossary:cleanup --glossaryId 123-123

-This command retrieves information about all glossaries in DeepL API registered and deletes them from API.
+This command retrieves information about all glossaries or one glossary in DeepL API registered and deletes them from API.
 Additionally, each glossary ID is checked against the database and if found, the database record is updated.